Generic selectors

 1. General Information

-Type / Role Nuclear Attack Submarine
+Type Nuclear-Powered Attack Submarine (SSN)

 Manufacturer General Dynamics Electric Boat